rgitrepo/kubernetes-beginner-to-pro/docs/day10/sidecar-vs-sidecarless-pattern.md

 #### Key Features of the Sidecar Pattern

 The **Sidecar Pattern** involves deploying a sidecar container alongside the main application container within the same Pod.
 This sidecar, typically a lightweight proxy, manages network communication tasks like routing, load balancing, and security enforcement.
+The sidecar containers talk to other sidecar containers in the mesh.

 1. **Decoupling of Responsibilities**: The application container focuses solely on business logic, while the sidecar handles networking and security tasks.
 2. **Security and Observability**: Sidecars enforce mTLS for secure communication, collect metrics, and logs, and ensure consistent policies across services.